qunitjs/qunitjs.com/upgrade-guide-2.x.md

 ### Stop using `QUnit.init`, no replacement

 This method used to reinitialize the test runner.
 It should never have been exposed as a public method and is now gone, without replacement.
-If you've built a setup that requires the use of `QUnit.init`, contact us ([issue tracker](https://github.com/qunitjs/qunit/issues), [forum](https://forum.jquery.com/qunit-and-testing), [IRC](irc://irc.freenode.net/#jquery-dev)) and we can recommend a replacement.
+If you've built a setup that requires the use of `QUnit.init`, reach out in our [Gitter room](https://gitter.im/qunitjs/qunit), or contact us in the [issue tracker](https://github.com/qunitjs/qunit/issues) to help find a replacement.

 ### Stop using `QUnit.reset`, split one test into multiple tests